asjad99/Sequential-Decision-Making-/README.md

 # Index of Jupyter (IPython) Notebooks

-Instead of providing a sophisticated definition of Data Science, We run with this definition for now:
+Instead of providing a sophisticated definition of Data Science, We run with this definition for now(by J. Kolter at CMU):

 > Data science = statistics + data collection + data preprocessing + machine learning + visualization + business insights + scientific hypotheses + big data + (etc)